 Also, the career structure of the RN is limited.
 The options are to do postgraduate studies and specialize, or wait for the managerial position to become vacant.
 These limitations may be factors in the attrition of qualified clinical nurses.
 By providing a greater scope of career advancement, the current staff may consider staying in the profession, and mentoring the younger staff.
 Identified needs are “improved opportunities for ongoing training and professional development of mature age workers as well as more flexible working conditions” (Australian Dept of Health and Ageing, 2003).
 There is a need to provide a structure to encourage coaching and mentoring to facilitate new staff staying more than the 2.5 years currently being experienced.

-On a macroeconomic scale, the higher participation of older workers is seen as necessary to equitably share “the financial burden of an aging population” (OECD, 1988, p60as cited in Rowland, D.T., 1991, p 185).
+On a macroeconomic scale, the higher participation of older workers is seen as necessary to equitably share “the financial burden of an aging population” (OECD, 1988, p60, as cited in Rowland, D.T., 1991, p 185).
 Potential students living in the mid north coast area, are in the 40 years plus age group.
 This cohort is best suited to this industry.
 They are already living in this are and have well established families, and desire to stay if there is available work.
 The need exists for a local educational facility to train residents of the mid north coast who wish to stay and work here.

 The answers to the questions relating to the number of employees in the field, shows that the bulk of the workforce is unlicensed carers.
 Most workers have qualifications as Assistants In Nursing and there is very little utilization of ENs.
 This result is explained by the limitations placed on ENs in providing medication.
 The inference is that there is very little reason for the AIN to convert their training to EN, as there is very little change to the range of work or the career structure in the aged care industry.